vinhub/fireworks/README.md

-# firename
+# fireworks
-Create your own animated greeting with fireworks and share it with your friends!
+Seattle Fireworks - from Redmond Labs.
+Create your own animated fireworks greeting and share it with your friends!